Resxt/Plutonium-T4-Scripts/mod_downloader/README.md

 The available options can be cycled through by putting a space and a `-` after `.\mod_downloader.ps1` and pressing tab.
 You can only run one option at a time.

 * `-ShowModList` will give you the names of the mods available on the server
 * `-DownloadMods` allow you to download and install one or multiple mod(s) by giving mod name(s) obtained with `-ShowModList` separated by a comma without any space between each mod name.
-You can copy a mod name by highlighting it and pressing `CTRL+C` (be careful pressing `CTRL+C` twice will stop the script.
+You can copy a mod name by highlighting it and pressing `CTRL+C` (be careful pressing `CTRL+C` twice will stop the script).
 You can paste it by right-clicking in the command prompt.
 * `-DownloadAllMods` downloads and installs all the mods available on the server.
 This will skip downloading the maps you already have installed.
 * `-EditConfig` deletes the current config file and lets you create your configuration again